-PowerPoint Presentation for Zimmer's Photography Class
+for Mr. Zimmer's Photography Class

 Ansel Adams